 \section{Conclusions}

-Our research makes a significant contribution to the study of arrhythmic diseases through the analysis of ECG signals.
-We have demonstrated that compact neural networks can constitute a powerful machine learning algorithm for ECG classification tasks.
-Furthermore, the simplicity of the neural network algorithm we developed results in an easy-to-implement software solution that can be utilized in most healthcare settings, without the need for advanced equipment or technology.
-Additionally, the feature engineering techniques we employed are significant, providing relevant data for ECG classification processes.
-The performance of our model is comparable to most state-of-the art algorithms.
-We strongly encourage our fellow researchers to continue exploring feature engineering as a means to develop simpler and more effective models for the detection and classification of arrhythmias.
+Our research makes a significant contribution to the study of arrhythmic disorders through ECG signal analysis and machine learning algorithms.
+We have demonstrated that compact neural networks offer a robust, ML-based approach for ECG classification tasks.
+Notably, the simplicity of the proposed neural network architecture enables straightforward software implementation, facilitating integration into diverse healthcare settings, including those with limited technological resources.
+Beyond the neural network model itself, the proposed feature engineering techniques allow us to extract relevant and intricate information from ECG signals.
+The performance of our model is comparable to that of state-of-the-art algorithms.
+We encourage further exploration of feature engineering as an effective strategy to develop simpler, more accessible, and robust machine learning solutions for arrhythmic disorder detection and classification.